 The fact that you can create a special page to drive traffic for Amazon sales is especially powerful.
 The hardest part of Amazon is competing with all the other products in search results and on the listing pages.
-Storefronts solves this issue, allowing you to design the experience and drive conversions and sales.
+Stores solve this issue, allowing you to design the experience your way and drive conversions and sales.

 Displaying Your Whole Catalog

 The biggest downside of a search engine like Amazon is that you can only show up once at a time and only for that specific search term the customer is searching for.
 In addition to that, you can’t control the advertising slots on your page or the listings that will show up.
 This makes it incredibly hard to market the rest of your product line to customers.

 Storefronts solve this issue.